© 2015 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

 The doctor acknowledges his ethical lapses in the afterword to the 1981 paperback edition of his book, where he writes, “While I had failed to cure the three Christs of their delusions, they had succeeded in curing me of mine—of my God-like delusion that I could change them by omnipotently and omnisciently arranging and rearranging their daily lives within the framework of a ‘total institution.’ ”

-For several more examples of Dollop episodes that are almost verbatim ripoffs of Damn Interesting articles, see our exhibits page.
+This represents a single example of a plagiarized episode, there are multiple others.
+For more examples of Dollop episodes that are verbatim ripoffs of Damn Interesting articles, see our additional exhibits page.

 Note: Your most recent episode as of this writing—The Business Plot—also lifts a paragraph or two from my Revenge of the Fighting Quaker, but it is not as egregious as the others, so for now I will be content to merely be annoyed about that one.
 But it’s still plagiarism.

 In closing, I reiterate that we have not and will not grant you permission to use any of our material.
 So stop it.
-To all other would-be copyright infringers and plagiarists: if you want to make a profit on someone else’s writing, kindly ensure that you gain permission.
-Your discovery and slight repurposing of an article on the Internet does not constitute research.
+We realize that you probably “meant no harm,” but plagiarizers seldom do—plagiarizers just want to reap the benefit without doing the work, with cavalier disregard for the harm their selfishness causes.
+To all other would-be copyright infringers and plagiarists: if you want to use someone else’s writing, especially when you will profit from it, kindly ensure that you gain permission.
+Your discovery and slight repurposing of an article on the Internet does not constitute research, and outside of a few narrow categories, your use is not “fair use.”
 I am aware that it is unfashionable in certain circles to opt for © All Rights Reserved, and those people are entitled to their philosophy, and it is their privilege to give up control of their own work.
 The rest of us are trying to make a living.

 Update: The Dollop have posted a response claiming, incorrectly, that their republishing of our material is Fair Use.
 They must be quite the mental gymnasts given that Dave is a professional writer claiming that it is Fair Use to repurpose other authors’ work, verbatim, without permission or attribution.
 They did not apologize for the plagiarism, but they did remove the offending episodes from their catalog, and they claim they will not use our content without permission in the future.

 In Anthony’s response he claimed “historical facts are not copyrightable,” which is true, but totally irrelevant to this discussion.
-That is a straw man argument, one meant to resemble our objections while being more easily defeated.
-No one is claiming ownership of facts here, we are claiming ownership of our words, our lengthy writings.
+That is a ‘straw man’ argument.
+No one is claiming ownership of facts here, we are claiming ownership of our exact words, our lengthy writings.
+Those are quite copyrightable.
+Dave Anthony has also implied that his only misdeed was laziness in citing his sources, not plagiarism.
+Laziness may have motivated his theft of our content, but plagiarism is plagiarism regardless of the motivation.

 I hope this post didn’t cause anyone undeserved consternation, but I feel it’s an important conversation to have.
 Thanks to all who provided thoughtful input.